-Professor Hollander has a Ph.D. in Planning and Public Policy from the Edward J. Bloustein School of Planning and Public Policy at Rutgers University and has written seven books and over 50 articles, book chapters, and reports on legacy cities, Big Data, brownfields, and urban design, including the 2016 book Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities and the 2018 An Ordinary City: Planning for Growth and Decline in New Bedford, Massachusetts and the 2021 Cognitive Architecture: Designing for How we Respond to the Built Environment (with Ann Sussman).
+Professor Hollander, PhD, FAICP, has written nine books and 50 refereed journal articles on legacy cities, Big Data, brownfields, and urban design, including the 2016 book Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities and the 2018 An Ordinary City: Planning for Growth and Decline in New Bedford, Massachusetts and the 2021 Cognitive Architecture: Designing for How we Respond to the Built Environment (with Ann Sussman).
 He is Interim Chair and a Professor in the Department of Urban and Environmental Policy and Planning at Tufts University.

 Genetics of Design

 Ann Sussman is an architect, biometric researcher, lecturer and writer.
 She co-authored the book Cognitive Architecture, Designing for How We Respond to the Built Environment, with Justin B. Hollander and is President of the Human Architecture + Planning Institute.
 She teaches part-time at the School of Architecture and Planning at The Catholic University of America.